s1lvaj/degoogle/README.md

 ## 3. Email

-Now we get to the difficult and tedious part, specially if your email is old and has a lot of necessary services linked to it, like government and madical services.
+Now we get to the difficult and tedious part, the email.
+Specially if it is old and has a lot of necessary services linked to it, like government and madical services.
 Changing from your gmail can be quite difficult, and for these two examples given, maybe seeing your email as a "necessary evil" can be the most sane solution.

-Protonmail is a good alternative to google when it comes to email.
+But if you want the challenge, protonmail is a good alternative to google when it comes to email.

 ## 4. Calendar and Cloud Storage